 When it comes to filing income tax returns, choosing the right form is essential.
 If you have not done so, the IT department can reject your return and even charge a penalty for missing the deadline.
 In this regard, individual taxpayers usually have confusion when it comes to choosing between ITR 1 and ITR 2.

-Salaried resident individuals and Non-Resident Individuals (NRIs) having a maximum income of Rs 50 lakh within a financial year need to choose ITR 1 form while filing their returns.
-Here are the criteria which determine their applicability:
+Salaried resident individuals having a maximum income of Rs 50 lakh within a financial year need to choose the ITR 1 form while filing their returns.
+Here are the criteria that determine their applicability:

-Applicants do not need to file ITR 1 in case of the following:
+Taxpayers are not eligible to file ITR 1 in the following cases:

-ITR 2 is applicable for salaried resident individuals, Hindu Undivided Families (HUFs) and NRIs earning more than Rs 50 lakh within a financial year.
+ITR 2 is applicable for salaried resident individuals, Hindu Undivided Families (HUFs) and Non-Resident within a financial year.
 Applicants have to choose ITR 2 in case of the following:

-An individual does not have to file ITR 2 under the following circumstances:
+An individual who is not eligible to file ITR 2 under the following circumstances:

 Here are the key differences between ITR 1 and ITR 2: